 - Preliminary drafts or notes not normally retained, provided the public interest in withholding outweighs the public interest in disclosure (Government Code § 6254(a)).

 - Personnel, medical, and similar files (Government Code § 6254(c)).
 This exemption is routinely invoked when the public agency believes a request seeks information pertaining to identifiable public officials or employees that is private, sensitive or controversial.
 But in fact, the information may only be withheld if its disclosure “would constitute an unwarranted invasion of personal privacy.”
 (Government Code § 6254(c)).
 That is and is meant to be, a high threshold.

-- Salary information: The California Supreme Court recently ruled that the salaries (and other cash compensation, such as bonuses and overtime pay) of specific, named public employees must be disclosed in response to a public records request.
-While the Court acknowledged public employees’ legitimate privacy interest in such information, it reasoned that it was outweighed by the public interest in how the government spends the public’s money.
-International Federation of Professional and Technical Engineers, Local 21, AFL-CIO v.
-Superior Court, 42 Cal.
-4th 319 (2007).
+- Salary information: The salaries (and other cash compensation, such as bonuses and overtime pay) of specific, named public employees must be disclosed in response to a public records request.
+While public employees have a legitimate privacy interest in such information, the California Supreme Court reasoned that this interest is outweighed by the public interest in how the government spends the public’s money.
+Amounts received by former government employees in the form of pension payments also must be disclosed.

 - Investigations of employee misconduct: The California courts have established a fairly liberal standard for disclosure of public records relating to complaints or investigations of misconduct by public employees or officials.

 - They have held that there is a public policy against disclosure of “trivial or groundless charges,” but that “where the charges are found true, or discipline is imposed, the strong public policy against disclosure vanishes; this is true even where the sanction is a private reproval.
 In such cases, a member of the public is entitled to information about the complaint, the discipline, and the ‘information upon which it was based.’”